anchat1990/gitpitch/PITCHME.md

 - Worked on open source Beaker project |
 - Use Gerrit for code reviews |
 - Now less scared of git (i think...) |

+Note:
+Gerrit has a single commit CR model. open gerrit.

 ---